anthonypena97/brasil-fuerte/README.md

 A simple site rendering a 3D Box which a user may click and be redirected to my Brasilian Top Hits Spotify Playlist.

+## Creator Message

+Feel free to use this as boilerplate for your own desktop/mobile three.js applications!
+Peace!

+A simple site rendering a 3D Box which a user may click and be redirected to my Brasilian Top Hits Spotify Playlist.

 ## Table of Contents

 - [Usage](#usage)